chevereto/v3-docs/setup/system/environment.md

 To pass settings to Chevereto is recommended to use system level environment variables so it entirely depends on how you run the PHP process.

-::: tip Using settings file?
+::: tip Settings file
-If you can't use environment variables in your setup you must rely on [settings file](settings-file.md) to configure these.
+If you can't use environment variables in your setup you can use the [settings file](settings-file.md) to configure the Chevereto variables.
 :::

-* Apache HTTP Web Server
+* Apache HTTP Web Server (PHP module)

-If PHP runs as a module, refer to the documentation on [Apache HTTP Server environment variables](https://httpd.apache.org/docs/current/env.html).
+If PHP is provided using `mpm_prefork` you must refer to the documentation on [Apache HTTP Server environment variables](https://httpd.apache.org/docs/current/env.html).
 You may check our real use cases at [chevereto/vultr-marketplace](https://github.com/chevereto/vultr-marketplace/blob/main/files/var/lib/cloud/scripts/per-instance/provision.sh).

-* Nginx & Other Web servers
+* Other Web servers

 For these you will be running [PHP-FPM](https://www.php.net/manual/en/install.fpm.configuration.php) so you can add those at your `php-fpm.conf` file.

+* Application servers

+For these you will be running PHP CLI so you should be able to pass those at `php.ini` for your CLI.
+You can also `export` those in your shell.
+Kindly refer to the documentation of each application server for the best way to pass those to Chevereto.

 * Container